yan-jordan/yan-jordan/README.md

-# 👋 Hi There, I'm Pouyan
+# 👋 Hi, I'm Pouyan Mehdibeik

-🎓 Computer Science Student at Amirkabir University of Technology (Tehran Polytechnic)
+**Computer Science Student @ Amirkabir University of Technology (Tehran Polytechnic)** **Frontend Developer → transitioning into AI/ML Engineering**

-💻 Junior Frontend Developer | Aspiring AI Engineer
-📊 Passionate about building modern web apps and exploring data-driven systems
+I build production web applications with Next.js, and I'm now applying that same engineering discipline — testing, architecture, clean interfaces — to machine learning and LLM systems.
+My angle is simple: most ML people can't ship a real product, and most frontend people can't touch a model.
+I'm building toward being able to do both.

 ---

 ## 🧠 About Me

-- 🔭 Currently focused on **Full-Stack development with Next.js**
+- 🔭 Currently building full-stack apps with **Next.js**, and completing a **Generative AI engineering bootcamp**
-- 🤖 Exploring **Artificial Intelligence & Machine Learning**
-- 🎯 Passionate about building scalable, clean, and user-focused applications
-- 📊 Interested in Python ecosystem for data science and AI
+- 📚 Working through a structured, self-directed roadmap covering Python, SQL, ML math, classical ML, deep learning, NLP, LLM engineering (RAG, fine-tuning, evaluation), agentic systems, and MLOps
+- 🎯 Interested in **RAG systems, AI agents, and LLM-powered products** — with a specific focus on shipping the full stack (model + backend + real UI), not just a notebook
+- 🌱 Long-term goal: AI/ML Engineer role, followed by a Master's in Melbourne (La Trobe / RMIT)
+- 💬 Ask me about React/Next.js architecture, or about how I'm structuring my self-study into ML engineering

 ---